wisniewskikr/chrisblog-it-cloud/spring-cloud/circuit-breaker/springcloud-springboot3-circuitbreaker-r4j-apigateway/README.md

 programming.
 It provides easy-to-use and customizable components like Circuit Breaker, Rate Limiter, Retry, Bulkhead, and TimeLimiter to build resilient and stable applications.
 It's designed to work well with frameworks like Spring Boot and can be integrated without heavy dependencies.
+* **API Gateway**: An API Gateway is a server that acts as an entry point for client requests to a set of backend services.
+It handles tasks like request routing, authentication, rate limiting, load balancing, and protocol translation.
+API Gateways simplify client interactions and centralize common concerns across microservices.

 USAGES
 ------